Pre-Kindergarten

 Personal Background:

 Anais graduated from WSU with a BA in Human Development with a certificate in Early Childhood Education.
-She came back to North Wall after her Internship, 3 years ago.
-Anais plans to eventually obtain a Master’s degree in Elementary Education, but is happy to be back at North Wall where she has enjoyed getting to know your children and seeing them happy at school!
-Anais and her husband, Rowdy, have 2 daughters: Aribelle and Aurora, both at North Wall.
+She came back to North Wall after her Internship.
+Anais plans to eventually obtain a Master’s degree in Elementary Education but is happy to be back at North Wall where she has enjoyed getting to know your children and seeing them happy at school!
+Anais and her husband, Rowdy, have 2 daughters: Aribelle and Aurora.
 She and her family enjoy hiking, camping, and she enjoys mountain biking and creating art with her daughters.

 Philosophy of Teaching:

-Because children learn best through play, I try to create a classroom environment rich in opportunities for creativity, critical thinking, experimentation, collaboration, and decision making.
-I am creating the foundation for lifetime learning, and I want to build it with the joy of discovery, satisfaction of participation, and contentment of genuine relationships.
+Because children learn best through play, we try to create a classroom environment rich in opportunities for creativity, critical thinking, experimentation, collaboration, and decision making.
+We know we are creating the foundation for lifetime learning, and we want to build it with the joy of discovery, satisfaction of participation, and contentment of genuine relationships.

 Goals for the Class: